HasanYahya101/RouteRender-Vite/README.md

-# CalcWhiz (React + Vite)
+# RouteRender (React + Vite)

 ## Introduction

-This is a basic Calculator that allows for 4 basic operations (Addition, Subtraction, Multiplication and Division).
-It is made using Tailwind CSS and React.
+This is a basic Dijkstra's path finding algorithm visualizer.
+You set a start and an end tile.
+The algorithm starts searching each tile it can and finally finds and displays the shortest path.

 ## UI Library